-Possession, wearing, use, distribution or displaying of any sign, symbol, badge, color, or other item that is evidence of affiliation with, or membership in, an organization that is not sanctioned (approved of) by the school administration or a gang.

-- 2. Students will not be permitted to wear pants below the waistline (sagging and bagging). - The wearing of headgear that would associate a student with an organization that is not sanctioned by the school.
-This includes caps, bandannas, handkerchiefs, shoestrings or any other associated with gang-related behavior. - 4.
-Participation in any act, either verbal or non-verbal, to include gestures, expressions, handshakes, signs, etc., that may indicate an affiliation with, or membership in, an unsponsored, unacknowledged organization. - Participation in any act that may further the interest of such an organization, including, but not limited to, membership, writing or inscribing graffiti, messages, symbols or signs on school property.
+- Possession, wearing, use, distribution or displaying of any sign, symbol, badge, color, or other item that is evidence of affiliation with, or membership in, an organization that is a gang or an organization that is not sanctioned (approved of) by the school administration. - Students will not be permitted to wear pants below the waistline (sagging and bagging.) - The wearing of headgear that would associate a student with an organization that is not sanctioned by the school.
+This includes caps, bandanas, handkerchiefs, shoestrings, or any other item associated with gang-related behavior. - Participation in any act, either verbal or non-verbal, to include gestures, expressions, handshakes, signs, etc., that may indicate an affiliation with, or membership in, an unsponsored, unacknowledged organization. - Participation in any act that may further the interest of such an organization, including but not limited to, membership, writing or inscribing graffiti, messages, symbols or signs on school property.